Understanding why drugs are so addicting requires an understanding of the brain and how it is affected by drugs.

 The brain has natural pleasure sensors that release dopamine.
 When something good happens or we enjoy a nice meal or even a pleasant exchange with someone, the brain releases dopamine.
 When drugs are introduced into the body, they stimulate this natural chemical release.

 This is where the issue lies physiologically.
 As more drugs are used, the brain depends on these higher levels of dopamine.
 This then lessens the initial effect or “high” the individual gets.
-When this happens, the brain reaches a tolerance level for the altered stimulation of dopamine and the body wants more.
-We then need more of the drug to achieve that “high.”
-This is when the chronic use of drugs can take effect on someone.
+When this happens, the brain reaches a tolerance level for the altered stimulation of dopamine and wants more.
+Then, more of the drug is needed to achieve the same “high.”
+This is when the chronic use of drugs begins to develop into an addiction.

 The question “why are drugs so addicting?” is difficult for a non-addicted person to understand.